Self-forced inspirals with spin-orbit precession: Introduction

 In order to drive inspirals, we require a model for the GSF can be rapidly evaluated for any point in the parameter space.
 This is typically done by calculating the GSF at many points and then fitting or interpolating the resulting data~\cite{Warburton2012,Osburn2016}.
 We opt to interpolate our self-force data using Chebyshev polynomials, a technique which has proven to be very effective for EMRI calculations \cite{Lynch:2021ogr, Skoupy:2022adh}.
 We grid the parameter space on a $18 \times 9$ Chebyshev nodes for prograde orbits where the primary spin is $0.9M$ and for inclination angles up to $45^\circ$ with respect to the equatorial plane, and interpolate the data using Chebyshev polynomials to sub-percent accuracy.

 With an interpolated model in hand, we can then compute the inspiral trajectory using the method of osculating geodesics (OG)~\cite{Pound2008,Gair2011}.
 We note that the OG equations for generic Kerr inspirals derived in either Ref.~\cite{Gair2011} or Ref.~\cite{Lynch:2021ogr} become singular in the spherical case.
 This is not a physical singularity and in this work we derive OG equations in this limit that are finite (see Appendix~\ref{section:OG_Spherical}).
+In this paper we explicitly assume the eccentricity is always zero so that the resulting inspiral model depends only on spherical-geodesic first-order GSF data.
+Neglecting terms proportional to eccentricity in our model incurs an error at 1PA order in the waveform phase but this is acceptable as we exclude other terms that contribute at this order, such as the currently unknown second-order GSF.
+The main goal for this work is not to produce a complete 1PA inspiral model, but to demonstrate how such a model can made computationally efficient without significant loss of accuracy.